christophzengerle/AiGen_CAD/README.md

 ## App

 To start the Pipeline you first need to wait until the access points of InstantMesh and DeepCAD are loaded.
-If no cached models are available downloading and initializing the models can take a few minutes.
+If no cached models for InstantMesh are available downloading and initializing the models can take a few minutes.
-Cashed models will me saved in the _proj_log_ folder for DeepCAD and the _ckpts_ folder for InstantMesh.
+Cashed models will be saved in the _ckpts_ folder for InstantMesh.
+To get a model checkpoint for DeepCAD please refer to the Readme in the DeepCAD-Folder.
+There you can find a url to download the model and extract it into the _proj_log_ folder.
 These folders are mounted so the cached models should be available even after container restart.
 To run the Gradio UI log into the App container via bash as descriped in **Docker** and run